jonluca/blog/_posts/2019-02-23-experiments-and-growth-hacking.md

 * `monetization_no_flannel_login`
 ### Amazon

-Upon launch of the iOS Amazon app, it makes a request to `https://msh.amazon.com/mwl/assignments/v2` - this replies back witha  large object containing each of the "Assignments".
+Upon launch of the iOS Amazon app, it makes a request to `https://msh.amazon.com/mwl/assignments/v2` - this replies back with a large object containing each of the "Assignments".
 The full reply can be found [here](https://pastebin.com/bUkZ61un).

 Some of the most interesting ones are as these.